equinor/python-intermediate/README.md

 1. Implement the `Pos` class immutable.
 1. Implement the `Pos` class immutable using `dataclasses`, add `__add__` and `distance` (Euclidean).
 1. Create lists `a = b = [1,2,3]` and experiment with `a.append` and `b.append`.
+1. Implement the `sum` function as a recursive function.
+1. Implement the `product` function as a recursive function.
+1. Implement the `reduce` function as a recursive function.
 1. Complete the implementation of `Set` with `__len__` and `__repr__` and make it _iterable_.
 1. Fix the obvious bug in `Set`.
 (Hint: `for i in range(128): s.add(i)`.
 Is `1000 in s` true?)
 1. Make your own implementation of `Dictionary`.